How to Transform From Balcony to a Community Garden in India Complete Scaling Guide + Real Cost Breakdown (2026)

 Unexpected Benefit: Solo balcony gardening taught me fundamentals.
 Community gardening taught me people management, which was harder than plant management!

-Financial Reality: What Each Model Actually Costs
+Financial Reality – What Each Scaling Model Actually Costs in India (2025–2026 Data)

 Solo Balcony Economics (18 months):